ORCID Researcher Profile Search avatar

 2. Execute search -- the query is sent to the ORCID public API v3.0 search endpoint (/v3.0/search/) with the specified result limit.
 The API returns a list of matching ORCID identifiers.

 3. Fetch detailed profiles -- for each ORCID ID returned by the search, the actor makes a request to the /v3.0/{orcid-id}/record endpoint to retrieve the full public profile.
-A 100ms delay is applied between requests for rate limiting.
+Requests are paced to stay within ORCID API limits.

 4. Extract and normalize data -- the actor parses the nested ORCID record structure to extract name, biography, affiliations (from both employment and education groups), emails, keywords, and external identifiers into a flat, consistent format.